avijitdatta97/mycontacts/README.md

 # mycontacts

-A new contacts Flutter project.
+A new contact app with google ml kit flutter project.

 ## Getting Started